andytluminosity/InquireLists/README.md

 ## Known Issues / Troubleshooting

-- [ ] Error upon starting the frontend
-	- The first thing the frontend does is load all the user-created lists stored in the backend server
- 	- Ensure that the backend server is running and reload the page
 - [ ] Error when clicking `Generate`
 	- Ensure that the OpenAI API Key you have entered and saved is valid and has sufficient credits for a request
   - Once you have saved a valid OpenAI API Key with sufficient credits, click `Generate` again and the program will generate an answer to your inquiry